Iowa Victim Information & Notification Everyday (IowaVINE)

 Iowa Victim Information & Notification Everyday (IowaVINE) is a free and anonymous notification service that provides victims of crime two important features: information and notification.

 Across the state, crime victims and other concerned parties use IowaVINE for access to timely and reliable information about the custody status of an offender.
 Victims can receive automated notification by telephone, the Internet, or email 24 hours a day, 7 days a week, 365 days a year.
 By telephone, victims can always contact a live operator who is trained in victim services.

 How To Register

-To register for IowaVINE notifications or to download the VINELink mobile app, click here.
+To register for IowaVINE notifications click here or call 1-888-7-IAVINE.

 DO NOT depend solely on IowaVINE for protection from the offender.
 If you feel you may be at risk, contact your local law enforcement agency or your local victim service program for immediate support.

 If you need help or have questions about a notification with VINE, call the VINE helpline 1-888-742-8463 and press 'or contact Program Coordinator Gretchen Brown-Waech at email@example.com or 515-207-4996.

 IowaVINE is a crime victim information and notification system that tracks criminals who are in custody in a county jail or state prison.
 Anyone can register to be notified when an offender:

 - Is taken into custody (arrested and taken into jail or prison).